p5young/DungeonCrawler/README.md

 Type `./cc3k` to run

 ## Symbols:
 @: You!
-The player character\
+The player character.\
 <: The stairs leading to the next floor.
-There are 5 floors until you reach the end.
+There are 5 floors until you reach the end.\
+!: A potion.
+Potions can be good or bad.\
+$: A Gold Pile.
+All Gold Piles are good.

 |Enemy | Display | HP | Atk | Def | Item Dropped | Special Abilities |
 | --- | --- | --- | --- | --- | --- | --- |